-Salesforce is, without a doubt, the most recognized customer relationship management (CRM) tool.
-Due to the system being flexible and supporting companies of all sizes across every industry, it requires continuous testing, regular maintenance and constant feature upgrades in order for your business to remain competitive.
+Salesforce is, without a doubt, the most popular and recognized customer relationship management (CRM) tool.
+Due to its system being flexible and supportive of companies across every industry and every size, it requires continuous testing and regular maintenance, and constant upgrades of features in order for the businesses to remain competitive.

 But what is Salesforce?
 Why is Salesforce testing important?
 And how can teams overcome the challenges of Salesforce testing?

-This QA checklist covers everything your team needs for successful testing within Salesforce.
-It discusses topics ranging from the different types of Salesforce testing your team should execute to the best practices for Salesforce QA across different types of projects.
+This QA checklist covers everything that the team needs for successful testing of Salesforce.
+It discusses topics ranging from the different types of Salesforce testing that should be executed to the best practices for Salesforce QA across different types of projects.

 What is Salesforce?

 Salesforce is the first cloud-based CRM system that’s highly recognized across the globe.
-Founded by Marc Benioff and Parker Harris in 1999, this CRM platform aids users in selling, marketing, analyzing and connecting with clients and prospective consumers.
+Founded by former Oracle executive Marc Benioff, together with Parker Harris, Dave Moellenhoff, and Frank Dominguez in 1999, this CRM platform aids users in selling, marketing, analyzing, and connecting with clients and prospective consumers.

-SFDC - meaning Salesforce Dot Com - provides a variety of standard features designed to better manage relationships with both prospects and customers.
+SFDC (Salesforce Dot Com or Salesforce.com) provides a variety of standard features designed to better manage relationships with both prospects and customers.
 This CRM also supports engagement and collaboration with internal employees and business partners by securely storing data in the cloud.

 Why Salesforce QA Testing is Important

-Like any software application, SFDC testing must be performed during each development cycle to confirm that your system retains expected functionality for all users.
-Having a dedicated Salesforce QA team to regularly measure the integrity of your system will contribute to the success of others and allow you to integrate new features as they become available.
+Like any software application, SFDC testing must be performed during each development cycle to make sure that the system retains the expected functionality for all users.
+Having a dedicated Salesforce QA team to regularly measure the integrity of the system, will contribute to success and allow users to integrate new features as they become available.

-Salesforce testing should be routine for your business because it:
+Salesforce testing should be routine for business because of it:

-- Confirms that code and configuration is functional
+- Confirms that code and configuration are functional

 - Verifies that the system can support all business processes